 Small sensors for Air quality measurements

 I have had an interest in the use of small sensors for air quality measurements and have been testing various commercial versions since 2013.
-Many have been tested at the main DEFRA Automatic Urban and Rural Network (AURN) station for Leicester, based on the University of Leicester's campus.
-Here we are able to calibrate them against the reference instruments (O3, NO, NO2, CO and PM2.5) in the station, sampling the same air.
+Many AQMESH instruments were tested at the DEFRA Automatic Urban and Rural Network (AURN) station based on the University of Leicester's campus in the UK.
+They were calibrated against the reference instruments (O3, NO, NO2, CO and PM2.5) in the station, sampling the same air.

 Platform for standardization, characterization and calibration of environmental air and water diagnoses

-We will set up a dedicated website for this in April 2021 but for now, the details of the project can be seen in this pdf.
-We would love to know about other researchers or citizen scientists working with small sensors in various Chilean (or Latin American) environmental situations to see if they want to use some of our reference instruments to help calibrate their sensors or if they want to use our laboratory calibration facilities.
-We hope to be set up in the laboratory in Santiago and with a mobile laboratory in July 2021.
-Please contact me if you want to know more.
+We were privileged to be granted funding from ANID (Chilean National Research and Development Agency) to carry out this large project and I am the lead scientist for the project.
+Our website https://ingenieria.udd.cl/enviro/ shows the basics of the project.
+We would love to know about other researchers or citizen scientists working with small sensors in various Chilean (or Latin American) environmental situations to allow them the possibility of using some of our reference instruments to help calibrate their sensors or to use our laboratory calibration facilities.
+We hope to have a mobile laboratory that will start travelling across Chile at the end of 2022.
+Please contact email@example.com or me if you want to know more.

-We will be purchasing a variety of reference air quality instrumentation, like those used in the SINCA air quality monitoring stations around Chile and a couple of more mobile air quality instruments.
-We will have some multi-parameter water quality instruments and some field work mobile multi-parameter water quality sensors.
-We will also have a met station and flow meters and Hobo water sensors to measure river flow and height.
+We have 2 multi-parameter water quality instruments and a spectrophotometer, a nutrient analyser and a digestor for the laboratory.
+We have a flow meter and Hobo water level sensors to measure river flow and height.
 We will also have an XRF portable soil sampler that can detect the metals in soils.

 Some articles and videos about small sensors in citizen science